-- provides recommendations to the Board on Westpac Group's risk-reward strategy; - sets risk appetite; - reviews and approves framework for managing risk, including capital, credit, liquidity, market, operational, compliance and reputation risk; - reviews and approves the limits and conditions that apply to credit risk approval authority delegated to the CEO, CFO and CRO and any other officers of the Westpac Group to whom the Board has delegated credit approval authority; - monitors our risk profile, performance, capital levels, exposures against limits and management and control of our risks; - monitors changes anticipated in the economic and business environment and other factors relevant to our risk profile; - oversees the development and ongoing review of key policies that support our frameworks for managing risk; and - determines whether to accept risks beyond the approval discretion provided to management.
+- provides recommendations to the Board on Westpac Group's risk-reward strategy; - sets risk appetite; - reviews and approves the frameworks for managing risk, including capital, credit, liquidity, market, operational, compliance and reputation risk; - reviews and approves the limits and conditions that apply to credit risk approval authority delegated to the CEO, CFO and CRO and any other officers of the Westpac Group to whom the Board has delegated credit approval authority; - monitors our risk profile, performance, capital levels, and exposure against limits, as well as management and control of our risks; - monitors changes anticipated in the economic and business environment and other factors considered relevant to our risk profile and risk appetite; - oversees the development and ongoing review of key policies that support our frameworks for managing risk; and - may approve accepting risks beyond management's approval discretion.

-For specific types of risk, the Board Risk Management Committee role includes:
+From the perspective of specific types of risk, the Board Risk Management Committee role includes:

-- credit risk approving key policies and limits supporting the credit risk management framework, and monitoring the risk profile, performance and management of our credit portfolio; - liquidity risk approving the internal liquidity assessment process, key policies and limits supporting the liquidity risk management framework, including our funding strategy and liquidity requirements, and monitoring the liquidity risk profile; - market risk approving key policies and limits supporting the market risk management framework, including the Value at Risk and Net Interest Income at Risk limits, and monitoring the market risk profile; - operational risk monitoring the operational risk profile, the performance of operational risk management and controls, and the development and ongoing review of operational risk policies; and - compliance risk reviewing compliance risk processes and our compliance with applicable laws, regulations and regulatory requirements, discussing with management and the external auditor any material correspondence with regulators or government agencies and any published reports that raise material issues, and reviewing complaints and whistleblower concerns.
+- credit risk approving key policies and limits supporting the credit risk management framework, and monitoring the risk profile, performance and management of our credit portfolio; - liquidity risk approving key policies and limits supporting the liquidity risk management framework, including our funding strategy and liquidity requirements, and monitoring the liquidity risk profile; - market risk approving key policies and limits supporting the market risk management framework, including, but not limited to, the Value at Risk and Net Interest Income at Risk limits, and monitoring the market risk profile; - operational risk monitoring the operational risk profile, the performance of operational risk management and controls, and the development and ongoing review of operational risk policies; and - compliance risk reviewing compliance risk processes and our compliance with applicable laws, regulations and regulatory requirements, discussing with management and the external auditor any material correspondence with regulators or government agencies and any published reports that raise material issues, and reviewing complaints and whistleblower concerns.